jchacks/python_template_program/README.md

 #### Unimportant Logging Detour

 The other parts of the [`config.py`](src/config.py) file are to do with logging.
 The `tqdm` package offers some great progress bars that are handy for monitoring longer running tasks.
 However, normal logging and printing do not play nicely with tqdm.
 To fix this it is required that logging output is redirected through the `tqdm.write` method.
-The [`TqdmLoggingHandler`](src/config.py#L15)  logging handler is used by default in the `make_logger` function and solves these issues.
+The [`TqdmLoggingHandler`](src/config.py#L15)  logging handler is used by default in the [`make_logger.py`](src/config.py#L27) function and solves these issues.

 When using the python `logging` module inside your own module you should declare your logger using `logging.getLogger(__name__)`.
 This automatically records the module name making it easier to track down errors.